jazenwong/wong-blog/_posts/essay/2024-02-09-product-features-narrative.markdown

 ---

-Most definitions of the term "product" that I've seen are pretty generic.
+Most definitions of the term "product" I've seen are pretty generic.
 A more useful definition:

-_The set of features, services, and narratives that create demand._
+_The set of features, services, and narratives designed to create demand._

 Shreya Doshi recently published a poll about the most important job for a product team: